Your shopping cart is empty.

-Traditionally limited edition prints created from a “work of art” were an artist’s option to designate and authenticate that only so many reproductions were made from it.
-Historically, early stone lithography, linocuts, mono-prints, etchings etc. were popular art reproduction mediums.
+Traditionally limited edition prints created from a “work of art” was an artist’s option to designate and authenticate that only so many reproductions were made from it.
+Historically, early stone lithography, linocuts, mono-prints, etchings, etc. were popular art reproduction mediums.
 The plate was inked.
 A print was pulled and the “plate” would be re-inked for each successive print.

 It was an accepted practice that the artist would make “Artist Proofs” until the plate was perfected to the artist’s taste.
 The artist would then proceed to print and number each successive print.
 After so many prints the artist would deem the plate to be “worn out” and the reproductions would no longer be acceptable to the artist.
 It was considered a normal process for the artist to destroy the plate and no more prints would be made from it.
 Thus, making the edition limited.

 “Low Numbered” prints were the rage back when prints were made from these earliest plate printing processes.
 As a result of the plate “wearing out” as the print run proceeded, it was popularly believed that these “Low Numbered” print were more valuable.

 With modern digital photographic printing, limited edition printing continues to be a superb and accepted reproduction practice.
 However, the concept of a “worn out” plate does not apply.
 “Low Numbered" photographic prints are not considered to be any better in quality or value than any successive numbered print.
-Some photographers may argue that higher numbered prints may actually be better as a result of a continued push toward excellence and making aesthetic improvements to each successive print or printing session.
+Some photographers may argue that higher-numbered prints may be better as a result of a continued push toward excellence and making aesthetic improvements to each successive print or printing session.